SymfonyCasts/tailwind-bundle/doc/index.rst

 Using a Different Binary
 ------------------------

-The standalone Tailwind binary comes with the first-party plugins.
+The standalone Tailwind binary comes with first-party plugins.
 However, if you want to add extra plugins, you may choose to install Tailwind via npm instead: